haolam05/Meetup/README.md

   * Allows users to chat in real-time
   * If new messages are received and the chat window is minimize, a signal will be shown to notify the user of new messages
   * Each message's timestamp can be view by clicking into the message
+* Messages Reaction
+  * Users can react to a message with available emojis
+  * Users can un-react by clicking on the reacted-emoji

 ## API Documentation